An Introduction to the Apocrypha-Part Six

 the Elder, ``Great Yahveh is merciful'' (i.e.,

-Elder, who were among the few Naphtalites who would
+were among the few Naphtalites who would make

 On the way to Rages in Media, Tobiah and ``Azariah'' camped on the banks of the River Tigris (ch.
 6:1-18).
 While washing his feet in the river, Tobiah was attacked by a large fish.
 Raphael told Tobiah to catch the fish and save its heart, liver, and gall for their medicinal value.
 Tobiah ate some of the fish that night and salted the rest to keep as food for the journey.
 When they got to Ecbatana, Raphael brought Tobiah to his kinsman Reuel and reminded Tobiah that he was Sarah's closest living male relative, the man with the best claim to Sarah's hand in marriage.
 Tobiah objected that Sarah's betrothed husbands always dropped dead as soon as they tried to consummate the marriage-and he'd heard a rumor that a demon was responsible for their deaths.
 But Raphael encouraged Tobiah to ask for Sarah's hand, advising him in how to use the fish's heart and liver in an exorcism ritual, and reminding him to pray to God for deliverance from evil.